Quasinormal modes of dS and AdS Black Holes: Feedforward neural network method: FNNM

-Using Eqs. \eqref{func}, \eqref{7wave}, and \eqref{8} in Eq. \eqref{best}, we obtain the QNMs: the integrals seen in Eq. \eqref{best} have been computed with the Gauss-Legendre rule \cite{Lagaris:1997ap} and we have used 200 equidistant points in the interval $0<r<10$ with $\Bar{m}=10$.
-In Tables I and II, we present the QNMs of the DSW for the $\lambda = 10^{-5}$.
-Table III and IV illustrate the QNMs of the Schwarzschild black hole (when $\lambda=0$).
-It can be seen from those Tables that FNNM satisfactorily re-derives the well-accepted QNMs' results obtained from the other numerical methods \cite{Bueno:2017hyj, Abdalla}.
-Thus, we believe that we have managed to introduce a new and effective method to the literature as being an alternative to the existing numerical methods.
+To derive the QNMS of the pure \textsl{dS} and \textsl{AdS}-Schwarzschild BHs, we first consider Eqs. \eqref{new5} and \eqref{new14}, respectively, in Eq. \eqref{best}, then compute the QNMs with the expression seen in Eq. \eqref{best}.
+To this end, we employ the Gauss-Legendre rule \cite{Lagaris:1997ap} and use 200 equidistant points in the interval $0<r<10$ with $\Bar{m}=10$.
+In Tables I and II, we represent our findings, which are the numerical values (via the FNNM within the context of supervised learning) of the QNMs of the pure \textsl{dS} and \textsl{AdS} spacetimes.
+It can be seen from those Tables that FNNM satisfactorily re-derives the well-accepted QNMs' results obtained from the other methods \cite{IZSMAIN,Govindarajan:2000vq}.
+Thus, we have managed to introduce a new and effective method to the literature for computing the QNMs.